J. A. Bayona

-Juan Antonio García Bayona (born 9 May 1975) is a Spanish film director.
+Juan Antonio García Bayona (born 9 May 1975) is a Spanish filmmaker.

-He directed the 2007 horror film The Orphanage, the 2012 drama film The Impossible, and the 2016 fantasy drama film A Monster Calls.
-Bayona's latest film is the 2018 science fiction adventure film Jurassic World: Fallen Kingdom, the fifth installment of the Jurassic Park film series.
-He has also directed television commercials and music videos.
-He directed the first two episodes of The Lord of the Rings: The Rings of Power.
+Bayona directed the 2007 horror film The Orphanage, the 2012 drama film The Impossible, the 2016 fantasy drama film A Monster Calls, and the 2018 film Jurassic World: Fallen Kingdom.
+He also directed the first two episodes of The Lord of the Rings: The Rings of Power.

+His 2023 film Society of the Snow received 12 awards including Best Picture and Best Director at the 38th Goya Awards, 6 awards at the 11th Platino Awards, and was nominated for 2 Academy Awards.

 Early life

 Bayona was born in Barcelona, Spain.
-The first movie he ever watched was Richard Donner's Superman (1978) which inspired him to be a director.
+The first movie he ever saw was Richard Donner's Superman (1978) which inspired him to be a director.
 He studied at the Escola Superior de Cinema i Audiovisuals de Catalunya (ESCAC).
 At age 19 he met Guillermo del Toro at the Sitges Film Festival presenting Cronos (1993) and Bayona recognized him as a mentor there.
 After their initial conversations, del Toro promised to aid Bayona in the future if he were ever in the position to do so.